Signature of a Cosmic String Wake at $z=3$: Introduction

+This work will concentrate on the Large Scale Structure (LSS) as a complementary (in addition to the CMB) arena for probing cosmic string.
+The primary motivation is that LSS data contains three-dimensional information, which includes many more modes than the two-dimensional maps from the CMB.
+The disadvantage of LSS is that the effects of non-linearities are essential, so theoretical predictions are harder to be obtained.
+This study concentrates on one of the main effects of cosmic strings for LSS, which is the cosmic string wake.
 A cosmic string wake is a planar overdense region that forms behind a long string as it passes by the matter distribution \cite{wake}.
-This effect is a consequence of the fact that a space perpendicular to the long string will have a missing angle given by $\alpha=8\pi G\mu$ \cite{CosmicStrings}, causing two test dark matter particles initially at rest to receive a velocity kick towards behind the string as soon as it passes by between the two.
-The expression for the velocity perturbation is the following: \be \delta v = 4\pi \gamma_{s} v_{s} G\mu \ee where $v_{s}$ is the transverse velocity of the string and $\gamma_{s}$ is the associated Lorentz factor.
+This effect is a consequence of the fact that a space perpendicular to the long string will have a missing angle given by $\alpha=8\pi G\mu$ \cite{CosmicStrings}, causing dark matter particles to receive a velocity kick towards behind the string as soon as it passes by between them.
+The expression for the velocity perturbation is the following: \be \delta v = 4\pi \gamma_{s} v_{s} G\mu \ee where $v_{s}$ is the transverse velocity of the string, and $\gamma_{s}$ is the associated Lorentz factor.
 The velocity kick makes the particles meet behind the string, forming a wedge-like structure with two times the average matter density.
 This is the wake.
 The initial geometry of the wake after formation at $t=t_{wf}$ will be a box of volume $V$, consisting of two large planar dimensions of the order of the Hubble radius $\approx t_{f}$ and one smaller thickness with a length of the order of the Hubble radius multiplied by the deficit angle: \be V\approx t_{f} \times t_{f} v_{s} \gamma_{s} \times 4 \pi G\mu t_{f} v_{s} \gamma_{s} \ee